tenzir/tenzir/rfc/002-fault-tolerance/README.md

 spawning dedicated database nodes.

-We briefly touch on how the mechanism for making the write and read path resilient, and then focus the discussion on fault tolerance within the VAST server node, specifically the catalog.
+We briefly touch on how the mechanism for making the write and read path resilient, and then focus the discussion on fault tolerance within the Tenzir server node, specifically the catalog.

 To avoid bloating the proposal with caveats unrelated to the core problem, we